June 2021 W.O.W. Book Club Member Profile: Kerin McCormack, Meet and Eat Book Club

-- When did you move to the Woodside Plantation?
+- When did you move to Woodside?

 - What are your hobbies?